dcaponi/sveltekit-pocketbase-starter/README.md

 7. Fire it up and test.
 Stripe offers a few test payment card numbers that will let you test the flow.
 Check that:
    * when you hit the stripe page pocketbase shows the user having a new nonce.
 You can decode it on jwt.io to make sure its the right selection
    * when you come back from stripe, you have a nonce query string and that it matches what _was_ in pocketbase. pocketbase should show no nonce now.

+## Third Party Authorization
+Sometimes you want to have users authorize your app against 3rd parties - this code contains an example for authorizing Spotify to grab some details about a user in addition to authenticating them (or signing them up if need be).